 - AdaBoost is the essential boosting algorithm.
-It reweights the dataset before each new subsampling based on the performance of the last classifier. - Main difference with bagging: SEQUENTIAL.
+It reweights the dataset before each new 'subsampling' based on the performance of the last classifier. - Main difference from bagging: SEQUENTIAL.

-Instead of resampling, uses training set re-weighting.
+Instead of resampling, AdaBoost uses training set re-weighting.
 At each iteration, the re-weighting factor is given by: